IsaccoSordo/tezos-small/README.md

 - `getTransactionsCount(level)` - Get transaction count for a block
 - `getTransactions(level)` - Fetch transactions for a block

-All loading and error states are automatically managed by HTTP interceptors.
+Loading and error states are managed by HTTP interceptors.

----

-## 🛠️ Development Guide
+## Development

 ### Code Scaffolding